 Ways to Serve

-Every year students and staff from Saint Paul’s make an impact on communities throughout the United States through winter and spring break service trips.
-Teams have traveled to Walls (MS), Chicago (IL), New Orleans (LA), Arizona, Charleston (SC), Camden (NJ), Houston (TX), among other locations, to encounter those in material and spiritual need.
+Every year students and staff from Saint Paul’s make an impact on communities throughout the United States through winter break service trips to encounter those in material and spiritual need.

 Lectors proclaim the word of the Lord to the congregation, drawing the assembly more deeply into the mystery being celebrated.
 They prepare the readings in advance.
 They approach the ambo with dignity and reverence, and proclaim the readings in a strong, clear voice.
 Lectors are scheduled on a rotating basis.